Code-the-Dream-School/intro-guidebook/README.md

 ### :mag: Content Overview

 Let's review some key terms and concepts from this week's lesson materials:

-- Arrays
+- Objects
-  - Array elements
+  - Dot notation
-  - Array properties and methods
-  - Looping array elements
-  - Associative arrays
+  - Bracket notation
+  - Set the value of object members
-  - Arrays vs. objects
+  - Constructors

 ### :notebook: Assignment Overview